DeVaughn James Injury Lawyers

 Remember most of these accidents happen because parents believe that they cannot possibly forget their child in a car.
 But, that is exactly what they end up doing.
 So, make life easy for yourself and safe for your child and invest in technology/products that will increase your awareness about the presence of your child in the vehicle.

-Tagged under: child left in car, heat stroke, summer safety, vehicle related deaths
+Tagged under: heat stroke, summer safety, vehicle related deaths

 What you can read next